 - How long has the company been providing manufactured home insurance?
 Even though a company boasts of a long history in the insurance industry, this is a niche market and requires experience.

 - Go to http://www.ambest.com/ to locate your company’s insurance rating.
 Good ratings range from A++ to B+.
-Insurance companies below B+ according to the A. M. Best Company’s guidelines are not as secure as those with higher ratings.
+Insurance companies below B+ according to A. M. Best Company’s guidelines are not as secure as those with higher ratings.
 Don’t let an inexpensive premium be your guideline for selecting your insurance provider.

 - You should have several levels of insurance to choose from.
 Insurance companies usually have products with minimal coverage to those that are fully loaded.

 Your home is probably your most valuable asset.
-Protecting it and your personal property is a primary concern of most homeowners.
+Protecting it and your personal property is a primary concern for most homeowners.
 Manufactured homeowner protection can range from a basic policy, which protects your property against natural disasters, explosions, and other unpredictable occurrences, to a comprehensive one, which includes the replacement cost of your home.

 The best coverage is what makes sense to you.